 - P.A.C.T.
-A Peer to peer program developed to facilitate an educational conversation between incoming first-year students, upper-class students, and graduate students.
+A Peer to peer program developed to facilitate an educational conversation between incoming firstyear students, upper-class students, and graduate students.
 Teams visit the first-year residence halls beginning in September.
-These conversations include but are not limited to healthy relationships, relationship violence, stalking, sexual assault, sexual harassment, consent, and campus resources. - Take Back the Night A rally and march to end sexual violence, is held every Sexual Assault Awareness Month (April) for over 25 years. - Anti-Street Harassment Week An international campaign to bring awareness to sexual harassment.
-Every year, the campaign features different components of gender violence, including, but not limited to, military sexual assault, street harassment, stalking, and sexual violence in the LGBTQ community. - The University of Scranton's 'It's on US' Education and Awareness Campaign, also known as Intervene This campaign educates students on bystander engagement techniques. - Targeted educational programs for Resident Assistants, Graduate Assistants, Student Officers, Athletes, and students studying abroad or attending international academic and/or service experiences and a variety of other training for students, faculty, and staff, programming and educational opportunities are also available in-person and online.
+These conversations include but are not limited to healthy relationships, relationship violence, stalking, sexual assault, sexual harassment, consent, and campus resources. - Take Back the Night - A rally and march to end sexual violence, is held every Sexual Assault Awareness Month (April) for over 25 years. - Anti-Street Harassment Week An international campaign to bring awareness to sexual harassment.
+Every year, the campaign features different components of gender violence, including, but not limited to, military sexual assault, street harassment, stalking, and sexual violence in the LGBTQ community. - The University of Scranton's 'It's on US' Education and Awareness Campaign, also known as Intervene - This campaign educates students on bystander engagement techniques. - Targeted educational programs for Resident Assistants, Graduate Assistants, Student Officers, Athletes, and students studying abroad or attending international academic and/or service experiences and a variety of other training for students, faculty, and staff, programming and educational opportunities are also available in-person and online. - All employees are training upon hiring and annually effective August 1, 2024.